 Objective is to review projects by federal, state and local government agencies and private parties that have the potential to affect fisheries resources and to provide technical advice or decisions to mitigate impacts on these resources.
 To provide landowners and other private parties with technical advice and information to sustain and enhance fisheries resources.
-Objective accomplished, Fourteen 310 permit applications were processed; water level recommendations were made to Department of Natural Resources for rehabilitating the dam and spillway at Bear Paw Reservoir; other related activities are presented.
-Assisted with data gathering and negotiations with Rocky Boy and Ft.
-Belknap Indian Reservations regarding water rights.
+Objective accomplished, twelve NSLPA 310 permit applications and three SPA 124 permits were processed; recommendations were made to advisory committee overseeing road construction activities within Beaver Creek County Park, recommendations were forwarded to the Department of Natural Resources concerning the rehabilitation of the dam and spillway at Bear Paw Lake; assisted with data gathering and negotiations with Rocky Boy and Ft.
+Belknap Indian Reservations regarding water rights compacts; other related activities are presented.